Owoscaw/Notes-for-school/Physics/Waves/Refraction, diffraction, and interference.md

 # Diffraction:

 Diffraction is the spreading out of waves when they pass through or around a gap.
-The greatest diffraction occurs when the gap is the same length as the wavelength.
-As the gap gets increasingly small, the amount of the wave reflected instead of diffracted becomes increasingly greater.
-There is noticably less diffraction when the gap is larger than the wavelength.
+The greatest amount of diffraction occurs when the gap is the same length as the wavelength.
+As this gap becomes smaller, less of the wave travels through the gap and diffracts.
+When the gap is larger, less of the wave can diffract.

 Diffraction also occurs when a wave collides with an object, as it diffracts over the edge of the object.
 Less diffraction occurs when the object is wider in comparison to the wavelength.

-Monochromatic (single wavelength) light can be diffracted through a single slit onto a screen to form an interference pattern of light and dark fringes.
-This pattern has a bright central fringe, which other maxima becoming increasingly less bright due to the inverse square law of EM radiation.
+Monochromatic light can be diffracted through a single slit onto a screen to form an interference pattern of light and dark fringes.
+This pattern has a bright central fringe, with other apparent maxima becoming increasingly less bright due to the inverse square law of EM radiation.
 This can be seen through the follwing graph:
 ![[Single slit interference.png|300]]

 White light can be used instead of monochromatic light to produce a diffraction pattern of all different wavelengths of light.
-As each wavelength is diffracted by varying amounts, each different wavelength forms a maxima at different points.
-This forms a spectrum of all the colours of light on the screen.
-The interference pattern can be seen in comparison to monochromatic light in the following image:
+As each wavelength is diffracted by varying amounts, maxima form at different points for every wavelength.
+A spectrum of light around each maximum can therefore be seen:
 ![[Diffraction spectrum.jpg|500]]

+# Diffraction gratings:

 A diffraction grating is a slide containing many equally spaced slits.
-When monochromatic light is passed through it, the resultant diffraction pattern is significantly sharper and more defined than double slits.
+When monochromatic light is shone through it, the resultant diffraction pattern is significantly sharper and more defined than Young's double slit experiment.
 This is because there are more waves constructively interfering at maxima, as there are more sources (slits).

-The central maxima are also called the zero order maxima, as it is the "0th" maxima.
-The maxima immediatly next to the central maxima are first order, and so on and so forth.
+The central maximum is also called the zero order maxima, as it is the "0th" maxima.
+Maxima immediatly next to the central maxima are first order, and so on and so forth.

-The formula associated with the diffraction grating experiments is:
 $$\Huge d\,sin\theta=n\lambda$$
 Where $d$ is the distance between the slits, $\theta$ is the angle to the normal made by the maximum, $n$ is the order of the maxima, and $\lambda$ is the wavelength of light.
 As wavelength increases, the distance between orders will increase as $\theta$ grows larger due to the increase in diffraction as slit spacing becomes closer to the wavelength.